nikhila181019/Eth-Avax-Modulee-2/README.md

-# UmarContract DApp
+# NikhilContract Metacrafter Calculator

-This project is a decentralized application (DApp) that interacts with the UmarContract smart contract.
-The DApp allows you to view the owner's name and balance, as well as transfer ethers to the contract owner.
+This project represents a decentralized application (Calculator) that interfaces with the NikhilContract smart contract.
+The DApp offers functionalities for viewing the owner's name and balance, along with the capability to transfer ethers to the contract owner.

-## Description
+## Overview

-The UmarContract DApp is built using Hardhat and React.
-It consists of a smart contract written in Solidity and a React frontend that provides a user-friendly interface to interact with the contract.
-The smart contract handles the logic for retrieving the owner's name and balance, as well as transferring ethers to the owner.
-The React frontend displays the owner's information and provides a form to initiate a transfer.
+The NikhilContract is developed utilizing the Hardhat framework and React library.
+It comprises a Solidity-based smart contract and a React frontend that delivers a user-friendly interface for interacting with the contract.
+The smart contract encompasses the logic for fetching the owner's name and balance, as well as enabling ether transfers to the owner.
+Meanwhile, the React frontend showcases the owner's details and furnishes a form to initiate transfers.

 ## Getting Started